Telephone Number : 01689 874577 or 07806 834642

 Upon leaving school I worked in Estate Agency and then in retail, including an organ shop in Croydon.
 During this time I assisted as deputy organist at Streatham Ice Rink, playing Hammond C3 for dancing etc. I also performed Small concerts and music for dancing local to my home.

 It was not until 1985 when I met David Lingwood at the first Caister Keyboard Festival that I turned professional, since then I have played for most organ societies all over Great Britain including the Channel Islands both solo and in duet with David.
-I have also performed at all the major Keyboard festivals as well as writing for various Keyboard publications including keyboard review and Keyboard Cavalacade.
+I have also performed at all the major Keyboard festivals as well as writing for various Keyboard publications including keyboard Review and Keyboard Cavalacade.

 My musical tastes cover a broad spectrum, though I am particularly keen on Musicals, Marches, Romantic Ballads and Latin American.
 In my current programme I might include selections from Oaklahoma, Mack and Mable, The King and I, Gigi in addition to music from Ivor Norvello, Sigmund Romburg and Eric Coats.
 To name but a few.
 I enjoy playing live without the use of backing tracks and sequencing.
 Bringing the best out of the instrument i'm playing.
 I also include a couple of vocal numbers including a chance for the audience to join in.